Spiderpig86/blog/drafts/Pitfalls of the Singleton Bean.md

 This property matters when you have to handle multiple sources that may be accessing it, especially if web requests are made to modify the state of the singleton bean. *Side note: Please do not make your Spring beans stateful, it will save you a lot of headaches along the way*.
 For this scenario, however, **let's say you must maintain some state in your Spring bean.**

 The question is, how would a singleton bean handle requests from multiple users?
 To accomplish this like most web servers, another handler, in this case a thread, is spawned to serve a request made by a single user.
 In other words, if there are two users making a call to your API, one to the `/register` endpoint and the other to the `/login` endpoint, Spring will spawn two separate threads to handle these calls.
-Because a Spring bean is an object, it resides in the heap which makes it accessible to threads.
+If we have a singleton bean acting as our controller, then both requests will be handled by that bean.
+This becomes a pain point when we have multiple simultaneous calls to the same endpoint that updates the same variable in an non thread-safe manner.

+With the possibility of simultaneously calls with mutable state, Spring Beans are **not thread-safe** inherently.

 ## An Example